Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 Today we are diving into Cricut Design Space and learning all about this easy feature.
 The great thing about it is that you can use it with any Cricut cutting machine.

-This is a long post with a ton of information and a full video of every step at the bottom, so bare with me!
+This is a long post with a ton of information and a full video of every step at the bottom, so bear with me!

 Table of contents